 [Section XLVI.]
-(Section XLVII, P. L.) And be it enacted by the authority aforesaid, That nothing in a certain act of assembly passed in the year of our Lord one thousand seven hundred and seventy-two, entitled "An act for opening and better amending and keeping in repair the public roads and highways within this province," shall be deemed, construed or taken to extend to the public roads, streets, lanes or alleys within the said borough, or to the assessing the inhabitants thereof for the purposes therein mentioned, or to any other matter or thing to be done or performed therein; but the said act, so far as it respects or relates to said borough, and no further is hereby declared to be repealed.
+(Section XLVII.
+P. L.) And be it enacted by the authority aforesaid, That nothing in a certain act of assembly passed in the year of our Lord one thousand seven hundred and seventy-two, entitled "An act for opening and bets ter amending and keeping in repair the public roads and highways within this province," shall be deemed, construed or taken to extend to the public roads, streets, lanes or alleys within the said borough or to the assessing the inhabitants thereof for the purposes therein mentioned or to any other matter or thing to be done or performed therein, but the said act so far as it respects or relates to said borough and no further is hereby declared to be repealed.

 [Section XLVII.]
-(Section XLVIII, P. L.) And be it also enacted by the authority aforesaid, That if any person or persons be sued or prosecuted for anything done in pursuance of this act he, she or they may plead the general issue and give this act and the special matter in evidence for their justification, and if the plaintiff or prosecutor become non-suit or suffer a discontinuance, or a verdict pass against him, the defendant shall have treble costs, to be recovered as in cases where costs by law are given to defendants.
+(Section XLVIII.
+P. L.) And be it also enacted by the authority aforesaid, That if any person or persons be sued or prosecuted for anything done in pursuance of this act, he, she or they may plead the general issue and give this act and the special matter in evidence for their justification; and if the plaintiff or prosecutor become non-suit or suffer a discontinuance or a verdict pass against him, the defendant shall have treble costs, to be recovered as in cases where costs by law are given to defendants.

-Passed April 13, 1782.
-Recorded L. B. No. 1, p.
-493, etc. See the Acts of Assembly passed September 13, 1785, Chapter 1179; April 19, 1794, Chapter 1756.
+Passed September 24, 1787.
+Recorded L. B. No. 3, p.
+269, etc.